Intan Jaya Regency

 Intan Jaya Regency is one of the regencies (kabupaten) in the Indonesian province of Central Papua; it was formed in 2008 from part of Paniai Regency.
-It covers an area of 3,922 km2, and had a population of 40,490 at the 2010 Census, but this greatly increased to 135,043 at the 2020 Census.
-The administrative centre is Sugapa.
+It covers an area of 3,922 km2, and had a population of 40,490 at the 2010 Census, but this greatly increased to 135,043 at the 2020 Census; the official estimate as at mid 2022 was 139,236.
+The administrative centre is the town of Sugapa.

-Administrative Districts
+Administrative districts

 Intan Jaya Regency comprised in 2010 six districts (distrik), tabulated below with their populations at the 2010 Census:

-By 2018, two further districts have been created since 2010 - Tomosiga and Ugimba.
+By 2018, two further districts had been created - Tomosiga and Ugimba.
 The eight districts are tabulated below with their areas and their populations at the 2020 Census.
-The table also includes the location of the district administrative centres, and the number of administrative villages (rural desa and urban kelurahan) in each district.
+The table also includes the location of the district administrative centres, the number of administrative villages (all rated as rural kampung) in each district, and its post code.